 Physician reimbursement under Medicare is generally based on a defined fee schedule, the Physician Fee Schedule, through which payment amounts are determined by the relative values of the professional services rendered.
-Medicare provides reimbursement to hospitals using Barostim under the hospital outpatient prospective system ("HOPPS"), which provides bundled amounts generally intended to reimburse a hospital for all facility costs related to procedures performed in its outpatient setting.
-Under the HOPPS, the national Medicare payment to a hospital for a new patient implant or an IPG replacement is paid using the Level 5 Neurostimulator payment code APC 5465, which has a national average of \$29,358 in 2023.
-Payment codes such as APC 5465 are indexed to adjust for cost of living and thus vary by location.
+Medicare provides reimbursement to hospitals using Barostim under the hospital outpatient prospective system ("OPPS"), which provides bundled amounts generally intended to reimburse a hospital for all facility costs related to procedures performed in its outpatient setting.
+Under the OPPS in 2023, the national Medicare payment to a hospital for a new patient implant or an IPG replacement is paid using the Level 5 Neurostimulator payment code APC 5465, which has a national average of \$29,358.
+Under the 2024 OPPS final rule, Barostim was reassigned to New Technology APC 1580, which carries an average payment amount of \$45,000, and took effect January 1, 2024.
+Payment codes such as APC 1580 are indexed to adjust for cost of living and thus vary by location.
 These payments generally cover the hospital's costs for the device and the implantation procedure.

-CMS also granted a TPT payment for the implantation of Barostim in an outpatient setting, which took effect in January 2021 and expires at the end of 2023.
-The TPT payment is an incremental payment for new and innovative technologies that meet certain qualifications.
-It allows hospitals to bill for a pass-through of the device cost, which includes up to \$35,000, and can be added to the procedure costs.
+CMS had also granted a TPT payment for the implantation of Barostim in an outpatient setting, which took effect in January 2021 and expired at the end of 2023.
+The TPT payment was an incremental payment for new and innovative technologies that meet certain qualifications.
+It allowed hospitals to bill for a pass-through of the device cost, which included up to \$35,000, and could be added to the procedure costs.

 We anticipate inpatient procedures to continue to represent a small percentage of our sales.
-For these inpatient procedures, ICD-10-PCS codes 0JH60MZ + 03HL3M are commonly mapped into Diagnosis Related Group ("DRG") 252, which has an established national average Medicare payment of \$22,930 in 2023.
-CMS also granted an NTAP that was added to the DRG from October 2020 through October 2022 to cover the implantation of Barostim in an inpatient setting.
-The NTAP is an incremental inpatient payment for new and innovative technologies that meet certain qualifications.
-This payment allowed hospitals to be reimbursed an additional \$22,750 (65% of the total cost of the device).
+For these inpatient procedures, ICD-10-PCS codes 0JH60MZ + 03HL3M are commonly mapped into Diagnosis Related Group ("DRG") 252, which has an established national average Medicare payment of \$23,482 in 2024.

-The surgeon implanting Barostim is paid an additional physician payment under the Medicare Physician Fee Schedule, and the physician that manages the device performs multiple device interrogations and is paid using the payment code APC 5721, which has a national average of \$145 per visit in 2023.
+The surgeon implanting Barostim is paid an additional physician payment under the Medicare Physician Fee Schedule, and the physician that manages the device performs multiple device interrogations and is paid using the payment code APC 5721, which has a national average of \$149 per visit in 2024.